-More than 2,000 years ago, Native Americans associated with the Hopewell culture occupied the Grand River Valley.
+Little is known about these first peoples – at least until the advent of the Hopewell Indians around 400 B.C. to 400 A.D.
 The Hopewell were mound builders, constructing great geometric earthworks that served as enclosures, burial places, defensive structures and religious sites.

-Grand Rapids is home to the most important and best-preserved Hopewell mounds in the western Great Lakes region.
-Our Norton Mound Group, located on the banks of the Grand River southwest of downtown, is a National Historic Landmark listed on the National Register of Historic Places.
+Grand Rapids is home to one of the most important and best-preserved Hopewell mounds in the western Great Lakes region.
+Our Norton Mound Group, located on the banks of the Grand River southwest of downtown Grand Rapids, is a National Historic Landmark listed on the National Register of Historic Places.

-Around 1700 A.D., people of the Three Fires - the Ottawa (Odawa), Chippewa (Ojibwa) and Potawatomi Indians - established villages in and around what is now Grand Rapids.
-Nineteen Ottawa chiefs once governed the lands along the Grand River from Grand Haven to Lansing, and their biggest village and main gathering place stood at the site of present-day downtown.
+The Hopewells are considered ancestors to the tribes Michigan knows today: the Ottawa (Odawa), Chippewa (Ojibwa), and Potawatomi (Bodéwadmi) people, collectively known as the People of the Three Fires.
+Around 1700 A.D., they established villages in and around what is now Grand Rapids.
+Nineteen Ottawa chiefs once governed the lands along the Grand River (which they called Owashtanong) from Lake Michigan to Lansing, and their biggest village and main gathering place stood at the site of present-day downtown.

-That life changed in 1821, when the Treaty of Chicago gave the United States control of the land south of the Grand River.
-The area was opened up to settlement, and Native Americans were increasingly displaced, and often forcibly relocated, to make room for new arrivals.
+That life changed when European settlers came to Grand Rapids, first trading with the Anishinabek and eventually seeking to colonize their land.
+In 1821, the Treaty of Chicago gave the United States control of the land south of the Grand River.
+The area was opened up to settlement, and Native Americans were increasingly displaced, and often forcibly relocated to make room for new arrivals.

-As of the 2010 census, just over 1,300 people of Native American ancestry lived in Grand Rapids.
+The U.S. Census Bureau estimated that 0.5% of Grand Rapids residents were of American Indian or Alaska Native origin alone in 2023.
 Most are members of or trace their lineage back to the Three Fires nations.
 While the community is not large, the members work hard to keep the spirit and traditions of their forefathers alive.